vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.8.4 =
+* Fix: The 1.8.2 migration will no longer throw a fatal error for some installations if a subscription does not exist on an order.

 = 1.8.3 =
 * Fix: Fixed an issue where an invalid "my account" page link would cause checkout to not work.